TonWonton/HC_HSceneCtrl/README.md

 - **HC_Ahegao v1.0.0:** Set different faces for faintness, faintness when speed is high enough, and orgasm

-- **HC_HSceneBreastJiggle v1.0.1:** Set custom values for breast softness during HScenes
+- **HC_HSceneBreastJiggle HAS BEEN MIGRATED TO: https://github.com/TonWonton/HC_HSceneBreastJiggle**

 ## Known issues
 **HC_Ahegao v1.0.0**